 4. Strategic Thinking

-Many people find themselves in lengthy recruiting processes that often include a test of their technical competency.
-Pass the test, and you move on to the final stage, which is usually a meeting with the executive to determine if you are the “right fit” for the team.
+Many people find themselves in lengthy recruiting processes that often include a TEST of their technical competency.
+Pass the TEST, and you move on to the final stage, which is usually a meeting with the executive to determine if you are the “right fit” for the team.

 Companies hire for who you are first, then for what you know.
 Every interview is an opportunity to build a relationship – whether you get the job or not.
 Relationships are the foundation of your future.
 Interviewers record and remember what you say, and what you do, long after you have left the room.